ashtray-book-condo_westmountmag

 The fact is the better a home shows, the quicker it will sell and the higher the value it will receive.
 It would be great if everyone had a vivid imagination that would enable them to see the possibilities in any house, in any condition, and some do, but the majority do not.
 Therefore, if the house requires a cosmetic upgrade, do it.
 If you’re not sure what works, spend a few dollars for a professional stager and upgrade.
 You may spend a few dollars but the return will be worth the investment.

 Professional home stagers do nothing but home stage and if they have been in the business successfully for a considerable time, they know what works.
 In other words, do not make the mistake of using a family member or friend simply because you think they have a good eye and home sense.
-Professional home stagers go with neutral colours and arrangements that they know will suit most everyone’s taste.
+Professional home stagers go with neutral colours and arrangements that they know will suit almost everyone’s taste.
 The home staging should be tasteful but neutral and allow the buyer to see and imagine the potential possibilities of the house as it suits them, not the home stager.

 A good home stager costs anywhere from $150 an hour to $500 per hour depending on the extent of the project they are undertaking.